The Minders

-The Minders are an American band closely associated with The Elephant Six Collective.
-Started by Martyn Leaper in Denver, Colorado in 1996, the band's original members included Leaper on guitars and vocals, Rebecca Cole, on drums, Jeff Almond on guitar, and Marc Willhite on bass.
+The Minders are an American band closely associated with the Elephant Six Collective.
+Started by Martyn Leaper in Denver, Colorado, in 1996, the band's original members included Leaper on guitars and vocals, Rebecca Cole on drums, Jeff Almond on guitar, and Marc Willhite on bass.

-Leaper formed the Minders in Denver along with Robert Schneider and Hilarie Sidney from The Apples in Stereo.
+Leaper formed the Minders in Denver along with Robert Schneider and Hilarie Sidney from the Apples in Stereo.
 Together they recorded Paper Plane EP in Athens, Georgia.
-Leaper recorded the "Come On & Hear 7" in Denver, Colorado, allegedly one of the fastest selling Elephant 6 releases in history.
+Leaper recorded the "Come On & Hear" 7-inch record in Denver, Colorado, allegedly one of the fastest selling Elephant 6 releases in history.
 At this time, Leaper began attempting to form a more permanent band after releasing "Paper Plane" on 7".

 With a permanent lineup set, the band was able to release Rocket 58 as an EP and sign to spinART Records, who released their first album Hooray for Tuesday in 1998.
-Touring and the release of some other singles ensued, and the band split, with Leaper and Cole moving from Denver to Portland, OR and recruiting future Jicks bassist Joanna Bolme.
-The minor upheaval resulted in the eventual release of Cul-De-Sacs And Dead Ends, a compilation of singles and b-sides.
+Touring and the release of some other singles ensued, and the band split, with Leaper and Cole moving from Denver to Portland, Oregon, and recruiting future Jicks bassist Joanna Bolme.
+The minor upheaval resulted in the eventual release of Cul-De-Sacs and Dead Ends, a compilation of singles and b-sides.

 Bolme left the Minders shortly after the release of the band's second proper album, Golden Street, in 2001.
 Almond and Willhite regrouped with the band in time to release their third album in 2002, The Future's Always Perfect.

 In the spring of 2008, Cole left the band.

-In 2016, The Minders released Into the River on Space Cassette.
+The Minders released Into the River on Space Cassette in 2016, followed by Psychedelic Blacktop in 2022.